 I get asked quite regularly what the cool SSH client application I use in my videos is.
 SuperPutty runs on top of Putty and allows you to connect to the CLI of multiple devices in different tabs in the same window.
 This is much more convenient than having a separate window for each device, and the friendly names at the top of each tab make it less likely you’ll configure the wrong device by accident.

-This tutorial explains how to install SuperPutty, customize the interface and set up shortcuts to your devices.
+In this NetApp training tutorial, I will explain how to install SuperPutty, customize the interface and set up shortcuts to your devices.
 Read on for the step by step video and also text tutorial.

 The devices connected to in the tutorial are from my ‘How to Build a NetApp ONTAP 9 Lab… for Free‘ eBook.
 You can download the eBook for free to set up the NetApp lab or easily adapt the instructions for your own environment.